elixir-europe/elixir-smp-lesson/episodes/introduction.md

 ## Learning Outcomes
 1. Explain what is the purpose of a management plan and why this is a good practice for Open Science.
 2. List/Highlight what are the key differences between managing data and managing software.
-3. Describe the five Software Development Stages.
+3. Identify the two main groups of stakeholders for the ELIXIR SMP.
-4. Identify the two main groups of stakeholders for the ELIXIR SMP.
+4. Describe the five Software Development Stages.
-5. Access the SMW and create a project, i.e. a workspace where you can create your SMP
+6. Access the SMW and create a project, i.e. a workspace where you can create your SMP

 ## Learning Experiences
 LO #1: Explain what is the purpose of a management plan and why this is a good practice for Open Science.